Mathcamp 2022 will be a residential program! Learn more.

 Can I bring my computer?

 Certainly, and you might find it useful.
 Keep in mind that we cannot take responsibility for any valuables.

 Can I bring my calculator?

-Certainly, though you can probably do without it.
+Sure, though you probably won't need it.

 Can I bring a musical instrument?

 Of course.
 And if you'd like, you'll be able to find other students (and staff) to play music with: we often have chamber ensembles and/or rock bands getting together.
 We also have an acoustic piano for singalongs and an electric piano for practicing in the dorm (so no need to bring your piano).

 Is there a mailbox in the dormitory?